vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Within this setup, we can think of anaphoric compounds as short-circuiting this tree structure by allowing coordination relations between arbitrary nodes in the tree, basically turning it into a dependency graph.
 But, they can do more than this: anaphoric pronouns can cut across phrase boundaries, essentially connecting nodes that belonging in entirely different syntax trees.

 There are a variety of ways this can happen, but the only one that's important to us is the case of embedded relative clauses.
 In this case, the embedded phrase does not expose any principal member as a coordinate (i.e. appositionally) or subordinate to any word in the embedding phrase.
-If that was all there was, than such an island phrase would not actually contribute any information to the assertion it is nominally a part of.
+If that was all there was, then such an island phrase would not actually contribute any information to the assertion it is nominally a part of.
 But, because it can share pronouns with the embedding phrase, it can engage in coordinative relations with elements of the main clause, and impact the content of the assertion that way.

 Now, I'm just going to assert without proof (sorry) that phrases involving embedded relative clauses can be transformed using the `τ` and `κ` operators (and by taking one of the shared pronouns as a pivot) such that it can be placed directly in apposition with at least one of the instances of that pronoun in the embedding clause.
 In other words, syntax for embedded relative clauses isn't strictly necessary for the language.
 Nonetheless, using relative clauses can make certain constructions (e.g. when using `λ` to construct anonymous type definitions) simpler and clearer than the alternative.
 So, Naiyyāyikas sometimes use such expressions; marking the embedded phrase with a relative pronoun (yatpadam; [यत्पदम्]).
 We'll represent this syntax using a semicolon in the following format: